AidanDelaney/ThinkCompSci-Cplusplus/05_conditionals.md

 ## Conditional execution

-In order to write useful programs, we almost always need the ability to check certain conditions and change the behavior of the program accordingly.
+In order to write useful programs, we almost always need the ability to check certain conditions and change the behaviour of the program accordingly.
 Conditional statements give us this ability.
 The simplest form is the `if` statement: